Pairs of projections and commuting isometries

-it is not possible to find any (reducible or irreducible) BCL pair on $H^2_{\cle}(\D)$ with the desired properties.
-This result motivated us to investigate the cases where the answer to the aforementioned question, {\em{\textsf{Question $1$}}}, is in the affirmative.
-Our first result to this end is Theorem \ref{main} in Section \ref{section-finite dim}: Let $\mathcal{E}$ be a finite dimensional Hilbert space, $T \in B(\mathcal{E})$ is of the form \eqref{defect}, and let
+then it is not possible to find any (reducible or irreducible) BCL pair on $H^2_{\cle}(\mathbb{D})$ such that the non-zero part of the defect operator is unitarily equivalent to $T$.
+Therefore, the answer to Question \ref{Q1} is negative in this case.
+These results are the main content of Section \ref{section-basic results}.

+In Section \ref{section-finite dim}, we initiate our investigation in search of an affirmative answer to Question \ref{Q1}.
+Here we deal with distinguished diagonal operators on finite-dimensional Hilbert spaces with at least two distinct positive eigenvalues.
+In the following section, Section \ref{section-finite dim 2}, we settle the remaining case, that is, distinguished diagonal operators with only one positive eigenvalue.
+The results of Section \ref{section-finite dim} and Section \ref{section-finite dim 2} summarize as follows (see Theorem \ref{main}): Let $\cle$ be a finite-dimensional Hilbert space, $T \in \clb(\mathcal{E})$ be a distinguished diagonal operator, and suppose